metalcarratt/soda-ai/readme.md

 # Welcome to SODA-AI!
 ![Logo](./soda4.jpeg)

+**Note**: This is just a pet-project / PoC at the moment.
+If you find it useful, have suggestions for improvements, or want to help please reach out.

 SODA-AI stands for Schema Object Driven Agentic AI.

 It's inspired by DSPy but focuses more on defining inputs and outputs via a Zod Schema than using Python Signatures.